-The Court uses a trailing docket.
 The Court will allow an adjournment of a trial date only upon a showing of good cause submitted with a motion.
-If an attorney has a conflict with another trial, the attorney should advise the Court at the time of the Final Pretrial Conference or advise the clerk as soon as the conflict arises.
+If an attorney has a conflict with another trial, the attorney should advise the Court at the time of the Final Pretrial Conference or advise the Case Manager, Julie Owens at (313) 234-5137, as soon as the conflict arises.
 If an attorney is handling another trial the Court may, depending upon the nature of the case, require that another member of that attorney's firm conduct the trial.
 The Court requires exhibits to be exchanged prior to trial in exhibit books with a copy for the Judge.
 Plaintiff and defendant exhibits are numbered separately.
 The Court retains custody of exhibits during the trial, while the parties retain custody of exhibits after trial and pending appeal.
-The Court requires trial briefs to be exchanged prior to trial.
-Counsel are encouraged to contact the Court Clerk for updates regarding the status of cases on the trailing docket.
+The Court requires trial briefs to be exchanged one week prior to trial.

 a.
 Non-Jury Trials

-In non-jury trials, proposed findings of fact and conclusions of law must be filed prior to trial.
-In non-jury trials, the Court decides whether to make its own findings of fact on a case-by-case basis.
+In non-jury trials, proposed findings of fact and conclusions of law must be filed one week prior to trial.

 b.
 Jury Trials

 The Court generally conducts trials between the hours of 9:00 a.m. and 5:00 p.m.
 The Court does not allow multiple counsel for one party to interrogate the same witness or to give opening or closing statements.
-Generally, counsel are given 20 minutes for opening statements and 45 minutes for closing arguments.
+Generally, counsel are urged to limit opening statements to 20 minutes and closing arguments to 45 minutes.
 Generally, no other time limits are imposed during the trial.
 The Court prefers that counsel request permission to approach a witness and the bench.

 Home -- Judicial Officers -- Practice Guidelines -- Practice Guidelines for Chief Judge Gerald E. Rosen -- Trials